Why the OM TG-7 Let Me Down: A Street Photographer’s Honest Review

 No Manual Mode?
 WTF?!

 One major flaw of the TG-7—and one I can’t overlook—is the lack of a Manual mode.
 Relying on automatic scene modes, with Aperture Priority as the only usable semi-auto option, is a frustrating limitation.
 There were so many times I wanted to take full control of the camera, but OM assumed a handful of scene modes would satisfy everyone.
-Nearly every smartphone now includes a Manual mode for adjusting shutter speed, aperture, and ISO.
+Nearly every smartphone now includes a Manual mode or third-party apps for adjusting shutter speed, aperture, and ISO.
 Was this an oversight or a deliberate choice to alienate serious photographers?
 Either way, it’s insulting.
+No access to the Exposure Triangle means that this camera doesn’t aspire to be a “pro” tool, certainly not one used by serious photographers.

 The OM TG-7’s Achilles Heel: The Zoom Lever